apoorvadudani/Determining-Factors-Affecting-House-Prices-using-Multivariate-Causal-Regression/README.md

 ## Data analysis model selection and setup

+I first forecast time-series analysis

-I build a multivariate causal regression to understand the variables that are important in determining sales prices, with the intent of forecasting prices for different types of houses.
+I build a multivariate causal regression to understand the variables that are important in determining sales prices, with the intent of forecasting prices for different types of houses, choosing this analysis method for the following reasons:

+1. Degree of accuracy:
-Please apply regression analysis techniques to conduct the analysis.
-Please use Microsoft Excel, enhanced with the Analysis ToolPak (ATP) add-in.
-If the add-in is not already installed, please use an online search tool such as Google.com to find the relevant Microsoft Support file with a title such as, “Load the Analysis ToolPak in Excel,” then follow the instructions given.

-Please provide logical names for all variables.
-Please execute regression analysis using a 95% confidence level.
+I apply regression analysis techniques to conduct the analysis using Microsoft Excel, enhanced with the Analysis ToolPak (ATP) add-in.
+I provide logical names for all variables and execute the regression analysis using a 95% confidence level.

 ## Findings